timzuntar/PhoreMic/README.md

   <figcaption></figcaption>
 </figure>

-The below image shows the number of detected photons emitted by each of the 4500 fluorescing molecules with absorption and emission spectra corresponding to Alexa Fluor 488 (but some placeholder values) simultaneously illuminated by a 490 nm 0.1 mW excitation beam (left) with a 1-micron waist and a 592 nm 100 mW "donut-shaped" depletion beam (right).
+The below image shows the number of detected photons emitted by each of the 4500 fluorescing molecules with absorption and emission spectra corresponding to Alexa Fluor 488 (but some placeholder values) simultaneously illuminated by a 490 nm 0.01 mW excitation beam (left) with a 1-micron waist and a 592 nm 10 W "donut-shaped" depletion beam (right).

 <figure>
   <img